mpvnet-player/mpv.net/Manual.md

 `C:\Users\%username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`

 This will start the app on system start and have it running in the background.
-When the file association registration of mpv.net was executed then the app should find the location of mpv.net, alternativly the mpv.net folder can be added to the PATH environment variable.
+When the file association registration of mpv.net was executed then the app should find the location of mpv.net, alternativly the mpv.net folder can be added to the Path environment variable.

 ### External Application Button